A beginner's guide to Hay Festival

 • Explore the climate emergency from all angles in Hay Festival Green events.

-• Bring your coffee to a daily News Review, with headline guests and Independent editors.
+• Bring your coffee to a News Panel, with headline guests and Independent editors.

 • Hear from documentary-makers who are exposing the leading issues of today.